nice-game-hints/deponia/04-village/stimulating/index.md

 # Illegal?
 Yes, there is a lock pick in Police Gizmo's office.
 Turn the lever in the middle position.
 [Getting the lock pick][lockpick]

+# I have it!
+Change to Doctor's office mode and pick the lock.

 <!-- INTERNAL LINKS -->
 [lockpick]: /04-village/stimulating/lockpick.md